 This is the question:

 Although Table 1 below consists of only 100 samples and 8 encounter features it is difficult to manually identify which factors most distinguish the undesired response of 'other' from the desired response of 'Always'.
-However; machine learning is able to train on 80% of this data, predict the response label (outcome) of the other 20% with 96-100% accuracy and tell you what findings it used in prediction!
+View the table below.
+For us humans there are too many inputs, too many outputs, too many anomolies and randomness.
+We would never be able to determine, from looking at the data, what data relationships can predict the outcome.
+However; machine learning is able to train on 80% of this data and predict the response label (outcome) of the other 20% with 96-100% accuracy and tell you what findings it used in prediction!

 We can use a series of rules derived from machine learning to implement process interventions designed to improve patient satisfaction.
 For example; we may learn that a particular service line and staff shift are strong factors in a negative survey response.
 One can then focus on those process areas for a positive impact on survey results.